dart-lang/language/working/0047. Spread Collections/spread-collections.md

 ```

 Here, the `...` almost looks like it's part of the *next* element, the TableRow,
 than the preceding one.
-Given this, I think `...` is the better choice.
+Given this, I think prefix `...` is the better choice.